Leaf-Agriculture/docs/docs/machine_file_conversion_endpoints.md

 }
 ```

-This id can then be queried to retrieve on [Get batch][8] to get the individual file ID's.
+This id can then be queried to retrieve on [Get batch](#get-batch-upload) to get the individual file ID's.
 Then you can query each of the files individually with
 [Get a File](#get-a-file) or all of them, filtering by `batchId`, on
 [Get all Files](#get-all-files).